thanos-io/thanos/docs/service-discovery.md

 # Service Discovery

-Service discovery has a vital place in Thanos components.
-It allows Thanos to discover different set API targets required to perform certain operations.
+Service Discovery (SD) is a vital part of several Thanos components.
+It allows Thanos to discover API targets required to perform certain operations.

-Currently places that uses Thanos SD:
+SD is currently used in the following places within Thanos:

 * `Thanos Query` needs to know about [StoreAPI](https://github.com/thanos-io/thanos/blob/d3fb337da94d11c78151504b1fccb1d7e036f394/pkg/store/storepb/rpc.proto#L14) servers in order to query metrics from them.
 * `Thanos Rule` needs to know about `QueryAPI` servers in order to evaluate recording and alerting rules.
-* (Only static option with DNS discovery): `Thanos Rule` needs to know about `Alertmanagers` HA replicas in order to send alerts.
+* `Thanos Rule` needs to know about `Alertmanagers` HA replicas in order to send alerts; only static option with DNS discovery.

-Currently there are several ways to configure this and they are described below in details:
+There are currently several ways to configure SD, described below in more detail:

 * Static Flags
 * File SD